Curate datasets [image: .md][image]

 curator.cat.non_validated

-For "CD8-pos alpha-beta T cell", let's understand which cell type in
+For "CD8-pos alpha-beta T cell", let's find out which cell type in the

 # to check the correct spelling of categories, pass `public=True` to get a lookup object from public ontologies